pmeter/Bluebox/readme.md

 # Bluebox #
-Bluebox is an alternatieve app to control the Bluesound Node music player.
+Bluebox is an alternative app to control the Bluesound Node music player.
 It's name comes from Bluesound and Jukebox.
 It runs on Windows and a Raspberry Pi running Raspbian (Linux).
 The Bluebox app doesn't make use of ID3 tags like artist and album.
 It's purely folder based.

 # Screenshot #
 ![GUI image](https://tweakers.net/ext/f/Kpma7dO1jsqwgu0KFJbyTHXK/full.png)

 # Purpose #
-I wanted a few things the offical Bluesound app does not offer:
+I wanted a few things the official Bluesound app does not offer:
 * Run it on (Windows and) a Raspberry Pi
 * Physical buttons for control
 * A physical display, permanently showing the playlist and album art
 * Quick access to unlimited music directories and unlimited radio stations
 * By starting some music, automatically clear the playlist and load the whole directory
 * The app shouldn't have to update if you update your Bluesound music index
-* Get album art from multiple sources like Last fm
+* Get album art from multiple sources like Last Fm

 # Usage #